-Agencies and marketers use a variety of deliverables in contracting PoC media programs.
+Agencies and marketers use a variety of deliverables in contracting POC media programs.
 Examples of contract deliverables include locations, devices, ad play totals, HCPs, and interactions.
 To successfully count a digital action or deliverable against any of these metrics, there must be a corresponding performance measurement.
 The specific performance measurement for each digital action or deliverable is defined as follows:

-- Quarterly locations/devices-Since PoC companies continually install new locations and devices, guidelines on how to count locations/devices installed throughout the quarter are as follows: - The PoC3 requirement is that a buyer's ad must run 92.5% of the days a location is open for business, except when this is not able to be achieved based on circumstances outside of the PoC media company's control.
+- Quarterly locations/devices-Since POC companies continually install new locations and devices, guidelines on how to count locations/devices installed throughout the quarter are as follows: - o The Point of Care Marketing Association requirement is that a buyer's ad must run 92.5% of the days a location is open for business, except when this is not able to be achieved based on circumstances outside of the POC media company's control.
 This provides a small but realistic buffer to account for times when a network interruption is identified and needs to be remediated.
 The application of the 92.5 percentage will be based on the cumulative aggregation of daily log data for each location or device where a buyer's ad is running.
-Some illustrative examples are shown in Appendix 2. - Criteria for calculations (based on quarterly calculations): - Open Days = For a given quarter, the total number of days that a location is open for business in locations that were active during the audit reporting period (e.g., from the beginning of the audit period or install date through the end of the period or cancellation date, as appropriate). - Ad Play Days = For a given quarter, the number of days that a specific ad or group of ads is played, on Open Days, during that office's published business hours (+/- 30 minutes). - > Ad Play Days shall be defined as the number of days that a specific ad or group of ads played in locations that were active during the audit reporting period (e.g., from the beginning of the audit period or install date through the end of the period or cancellation date, as appropriate). - Percentage of Ad Play Days Delivered = Total Ad Play Days among all contracted locations (or devices)/Total Open Days among all contracted locations (or devices) for a given quarter. - Delivery Calculations: - Ads must play a minimum of one-time during business hours (+/- 30 minutes) on a given day to count as a successful Ad Play Day.
+Some illustrative examples are shown in Appendix 2. - o Criteria for calculations (based on quarterly calculations): - Open Days = For a given quarter, the total number of days that a location is open for business in locations that were active during the audit reporting period (e.g., from the beginning of the audit period or install date through the end of the period or cancellation date, as appropriate). - Ad Play Days = For a given quarter, the number of days that a specific ad or group of ads is played, on Open Days, during that office's published business hours (+/- 30 minutes).

-- The Open Days will be based on the hours that location is open and operating.
-In some cases, this may include weekends. - > The following major holidays will be removed from the Open Day and Ad Play Day calculations: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day. - > Ad plays during an office's published "lunch hour" (or other similar break when the office is officially closed) qualify. - > Ad plays up to 30 minutes before or 30 minutes after published opening and closing hours qualify. - For campaigns, only the Ad Play Days during which a campaign was running will be counted. - Quarterly Ad Plays shall be defined as the sum of all Ad Plays at an audited location during the quarter. - Professionals shall be defined as Physicians, Advanced Practitioners, and other Medical Professionals.
+- Ad Play Days shall be defined as the number of days that a specific ad or group of ads played in locations that were active during the audit reporting period (e.g., from the beginning of the audit period or install date through the end of the period or cancellation date, as appropriate). - o Delivery Calculations: - Ads must play a minimum of one-time during business hours (+/- 30 minutes) on a given day to count as a successful Ad Play Day. - The Open Days will be based on the hours that location is open and operating.
+In some cases, this may include weekends. - The following major holidays will be removed from the Open Day and Ad Play Day calculations: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day. - Ad plays during an office's published "lunch hour" (or other similar break when the office is officially closed) qualify. - Ad plays up to 30 minutes before or 30 minutes after published opening and closing hours qualify. - For campaigns, only the Ad Play Days during which a campaign was running will be counted. - Quarterly Ad Plays shall be defined as the sum of all Ad Plays at an audited location during the quarter.